tsalik/kostas-tsalikis.com/content/posts/branch-by-abstraction.md

 **Pros**:

  - No merge hell.
- - It is possible to extract behavior that the old implementation should't have, thus making the system more cohesive.
+ - It is possible to extract behaviour that the old implementation should't have, thus making the system more cohesive.
  - Code is continuously integrated, thus always on a working state.
  - You can deliver anytime, even with the feature unfinished.